 Barton Springs Pool

 No matter what the weather in Austin may be, the blue waters of Barton Springs are always welcoming, hovering between a cool 68 to 71 degrees.
-With year-round swimming, full-moon parties, free yoga on Saturdays and the famous New Year’s Day Polar Bear Club, this is no mere swimming hole -- for many Austinites, Barton Springs is the soul of the city and an indispensable part of keeping it weird.
+With year-round swimming, full-moon parties and the famous New Year’s Day Polar Bear Club, this is no mere swimming hole -- for many Austinites, Barton Springs is the soul of the city and an indispensable part of keeping it weird.
 Plus, the minimal entrance fee is waived from 5 a.m. to 9 a.m. and from 9 p.m. to 10 p.m. -- that’s when the truly adventurous -- or perhaps just the truly broke -- hop in.
 Closed Thursdays from 9 a.m. until 7 p.m.

 Happy Hour at the Highball